arkhebuz/primewatch/README.md

 * **Edit** primewatch.sh file, all this is commented in code.
 You need to:
   1. Change catalog where logs will be stored;
   2. Set your network interface virtual filesystem catalog (like `/sys/class/net/eth0`);
   3. Set interval in seconds between checks.
-Should be large enough to let the miner recover under it's own steam in most cases.
+Should be large enough to let the miner recover under its own steam in most cases.
 Also, too small will make script steal cpu cycles from miner;
   4. Set primeminer binary location;
   5. Edit primeminer launch parameters.
 This script is written with beeeeer.org pool in mind, refer to [http://www.peercointalk.org/index.php?topic=485.msg3304#msg3304](http://www.peercointalk.org/index.php?topic=485.msg3304#msg3304) and my comments in code;
 * Launch script, pass to it which beeeeer.org server and port it should use, like `./primewatch.sh us 8080`.
 You can just leave the terminal on, or use `screen`, or put script in autostart, or do something else.
 I prefer the second option.